realJeremySun/first-web-game-lb4/README.md

 ## Features:
 1. Create a character.
-2. Create a weapon.
+2. Create a weapon, armor, or skill.
-3. Equip character with that sword
+3. Equip character.
 4. Update attack and defence
-5. Change weapon
+5. Change weapon, armor and skill.
+6. Levelup character.

 ## Demo: